 Google has long been an advocate of “build great content”; however, in reality, it’s turning into “build great content … and if we like it we’ll take it from you, put it on our pages, and deprive you of that traffic.
 Without compensation.”
 Strong accusations, sure, but I’m willing to step up to the plate, put my money where my mouth is, and show you how it’s being done.

-Let’s say you live in the Miami area or are thinking of taking a vacation there.
+Let’s say you live in the Miami area or are thinking about Miami Beach Hotel Reviews and taking a vacation there.
 You might want to bring your family to the Miami Seaquarium, and it might be a good idea to find out exactly where they are and what hours they are open.
 So what do you do?
 Fire up your browser, head on over to Google, and search for [seaquarium miami].
 You should get a result that’s something like this:

 So what’s the problem?
 First of all, Google gives away the hours right in the SERP.
 There’s no need for the people to visit the website.
 While I don’t know for a fact that traffic growth is a success metric for the Miami Seaquarium, I think it’s a safe assumption.
 By denying the Miami Seaquarium that traffic they deny them the opportunity to upsell visitors to the upcoming aquarium programs.
 Now Googlers might counter by saying that it’s all about “providing a better user experience.”
 Maybe at the next conference I’ll improve the movie going experience of some Googlers by telling them the surprise ending of the latest movie before they see it.
 I mean, I saved them money and two hours of their time, right?
 That’s gotta be a better user experience.